 On 28 July, the Austro-Hungarians, with German support, declared war on Serbia and subsequently invaded.
 As Russia mobilised in support of Serbia, Germany invaded neutral Belgium and Luxembourg before moving towards France, leading Britain to declare war on Germany.
 After the German attack on Paris was halted, what became known as the ‘Western Front’ settled into a war of attrition, with a trench line that would change little until 1917.
 Meanwhile, on the Eastern Front, the Russian army was successful against the Austro-Hungarians, but was stopped in its invasion of East Prussia by the Germans at Tannenberg.
 In November 1914, the Ottoman Empire joined the Central Powers, opening fronts in the Caucasus, Mesopotamia and the Sinai.
 Italy joined the Allies in 1915 and Bulgaria joined the Central Powers in the same year, while Romania joined the Allies in 1916, and the United States joined the Allies in 1917.

 By the end of 1918, the German Empire, Russian Empire, Austro-Hungarian Empire and the Ottoman Empire had ceased to exist.
 National borders were redrawn, with several independent nations restored or created, and Germany‘s colonies were shared out among the winners.
 The war had cost over $3.5 Trillion dollars.
 During the Paris Peace conference of 1919, the ‘Big Four’ (Britain, France, the United States and Italy) imposed a series of treaties on their enemies.
 Germany was made to accept full responsibility for starting the war and then repay the costs of the war to the Allies, through severe reparations which crippled the German economy.
 In addition, the German Rhineland was de-militarised and the Germany army restricted to only 100,000 men with no tanks, aircraft, U-Boats or modern weapons.
 Germany re-unification with Austria was outlawed to prevent this powerful threat ever re-surfacing again.
 German territories were given away and millions of German speaking people were to become minorities, in the newly formed nations of Poland and Czechoslovakia.
-These sanctions would humiliate Germany, sowing the seeds of the Second World War, twenty years later.
+These sanctions would humiliate Germany, sowing the seeds for revenge and the Second World War, twenty years later.
 The ‘League of Nations’ was formed with the aim of preventing another ‘Great War’, but none of the leading powers wanted another war to enforce the sanctions.
 The ‘League’, was undermined by weakened states, economic depression, renewed European nationalism, and the German feeling of humiliation contributing to the rise of Nazis.
 These conditions eventually contributed to World War II.
 The First World War left an enduring legacy which affects the World today.
 It included the end of empires and the decline of aristocracy; the development of new nations and the desire for self determination, the need for a global system of international co-operation, such as the ‘League of Nations’ and the ‘United Nations’.
 It led to new political ideas, such as Communism, Fascism, Pacifism, Social Democracy and votes for women.
 It taught the world about chemical warfare, shell shock, conscription, and led to medical advances, like blood transfusions and plastic surgery.
 It developed filmed propaganda, war technology and planned economies.
 It created the ‘Middle East’, the growth of Arab nationalism, Zionist ambition and the emergence of modern Turkey.
+We still live with its consequences today with troubles in Northern Ireland, the Balkans and the Middle East.

 The following timeline highlights the build up to the Great War and some key events between 1914-1918.

-29 year old Wilhelm II, becomes ruler Kaiser Willhelm II of Germany, after his father’s untimely death.
+* 1888 – the 29 year old Wilhelm II, becomes ruler Kaiser Willhelm II of Germany, after his father’s untimely death.

 * April 8 1904 – Great Britain and France sign the ‘Entente Cordiale’ – increases co-operation between these two powers.